bencbradshaw/chatgpt/README.md

 make build
 ```

-- note that the /static dir is not included into the executable, so if placing the executable somewhere, like a server, the static dir needs to be copied over with it, and placed in the same dir as the executable.
+- macos build is in the public folder
+- linux build is in the linux folder